HashirShazad/Project_R/README.md

 # Project_R
- Orthognal, RPG, Souls like game https://www.youtube.com/watch?v=V79YabQZC1s
+ An Orthognal, RPG, Souls like game.
+I am looking for people who are willing to work on it

+https://www.youtube.com/watch?v=V79YabQZC1s
 35:33